The-Ar-J/Proton-Gesture-Controlled-Virtual-Mouse/README.md

     cd to the GitHub Repo till src folder

-  Command may look like: cd C:\Users\.....\Gesture-Controlled-Virtual-Mouse\src
+  Command may look like: cd C:\Users\.....\Proton-Gesture-Controlled-Virtual-Mouse\src

 Step 6: